 The Passthru applet passes the call details to the URL configured.
 It makes a GET request to the URL with the call details as URL-encoded HTTP query parameters.

 Passthru can be used in 2 modes (by toggling the checkbox to 'Make Passthru Async'):

 Sync: Exotel will immediately pass the call details synchronously during the call flow execution.
 In this case, it is possible only to make a binary decision with Passthru.
 For example, You can return back a "200 OK" for choice A and "302 Found" for Choice B. Read more about HTTP response codes here.
-Please note, the person on call will have to wait for the next action to be executed until your URL responds back.
+Please note, that the person on call will have to wait for the next action to be executed until your URL responds back.

 Async: Exotel will asynchronously pass the call details without interrupting the call flow execution.
 Use this option if you don’t want to dynamically change flow execution i.e. select the next applet based on Passthru response.
 This will ensure the person on call doesn’t wait for the time period it takes for Passthru to be executed i.e. your URL to respond back.

 The following are the query parameters of the GET request.
 Note that only some of this list may be passed to your application - depending on what stage of the flow you have placed the pass-through applet.